BlogOn the fieldTraining on carbon projects in Kenya

 Assisted natural regeneration

 Site hydrology is a determining factor in a project’s ability to restore mangroves.
-Assisted natural regeneration is to be preferred, as replanting has an 80% failure rate.
+Assisted natural regeneration is to be preferred, so replanting has an 80% failure rate.

 Measure of carbon stored underground